 Thick case necks can cause high chamber pressures and flyers.
-The Forster Neck Reamer mounts in the cutter of a Forster Case Trimmer in place of the pilot and removes the excess brass from the neck walls.
+The Forster Neck Reamer mounts in the cutter of a Forster Case Trimmer in place of the pilot and removes the excess brass from the neck walls with tool-steel blades.

 The Neck Reamer is manufactured from high-grade, wear-resistant tool steel and ground .0025″ to .003″ over the maximum bullet diameter.
 The staggered tooth design cuts the brass smoothly without chattering.

 Also keep in mind when using your Forster Neck Reamer:

 - Neck reaming should be performed only after the cases have been fired with a full load and before the neck or full-length sizing operation.